This study will prove to be an excellent source of inspiration for future paintings I may tackle of Beadnell Harbour.

 This new original watercolour of the Pantheon in Rome forms part of my forthcoming exhibition at the Lit and Phil Library starting 6th July.
 The Pantheon is one of the oldest surviving buildings in Rome and was commissioned by Marcus Agrippa about the time of the Bible’s Book of Acts.
 Agrippa’s inscription can be seen … Read more

 “Pump Room in the Snow” is a large studio watercolour based on studies I’ve made on location in Bath.
-Over the last two years I’ve entered the Bath Prize, a painting competition held annually in Bath where contestants are given a specific location in Bath to paint “plein air”.
-Once they have painted their allocated … Read more
+Over the last two years I’ve entered the Bath Prize.
+It’s a painting competition held annually in Bath.
+The contestants are given a specific location in Bath to paint “plein air”.
+Once they have painted their … Read more

-Early this morning I received an email to say I had won the category for the best painting of the Circus in the Bath Prize 2011.
+Sadly, Winner of the Bath Prize Early this morning I received an email to say I had won the category for the best painting of the Circus Bath in the Bath Prize 2011.
 In 2010 I came 1st runner up in the Bath Painting Prize with my watercolour of The Royal Crescent.
-Spurred on by this success, I decided to enter the competition again this … Read more
+Spurred on by this success, I … Read more

 Museo Correr In May 2007 I spent several days painting in Venice.
 I was fortunate enough to take in a superb exhibition of paintings of Venice by one of my favourite artists John Singer Sargent.
 The exhibition was held at the Museo Correr in St Mark’s Square.
 John Singer Sargent (1856-1925) is said to be … Read more